rock-solid/wordpress-mobile-pack/readme.txt

 == Changelog ==

+= 2.2.2 =
+* Translated app in Dutch.
+A big thanks to John Haverkate.

 = 2.2.1 =
 * Option to choose the number of posts per card
 * Add support for Instagram and Spreaker embed code